Clery Act Compliance

 All System Administration staff in the northern offices are required to review the current training materials for UNR and take an online test.

-- Click to view the training materials.
-You must be logged in to your NSHE Google Apps account.
-To review the slides in presentation mode, press CTRL+SHIFT+F5.
+To View Training Materials and take the corresponding quiz you must be logged in to your NSHE Google Apps account.
+To review the training slides in presentation mode, press CTRL+SHIFT+F5.

 Instructions for System Administration Staff – South